Esshahn/ghosttown/README.md

 Not sure which technology to use along the way, but it will probably be something like

 * HTML (duh!)
-* JavaScript (finally a project with a high class programming language)
+* JavaScript (finally a project with a high class programming language here on GitHub)
 * CoffeeScript (honestly, I don't like it yet, but it's part of the plan to get used to it)
 * Pixi.js
 * Maybe Phaser ( http://phaser.io/ )